bkerler/edl/README.md

 - Get python 3.7 64-Bit

 Linux/Windows:
+- "python3 -m pip install pyusb pyserial"

+Windows:
 - "python -m pip install pyusb pyserial"

-Windows:
 - Use Filter Installer to install libusb filter driver on Qualcomm 9008 port otherwise we won't detect the device

 Run
 ===
+Replace python with python3 on Linux :)

 - "python edl.py -h" -> to see help with all other exciting options and features
 - "python edl.py -loader firehoseloader.elf -printgpt -memory emmc" -> if you use your own Loader
 - "python edl.py -printgpt -memory ufs -lun 0" -> to print gpt on first lun on device with ufs